kaby76/AntlrVSIX/README.md

 Supported are colorized tagging, hover, go to def, find all refs, replace, command completion, reformat, and go to visitor/listener.

-Instead of providing mostly useless railroad diagrams and ATN graphs, this extension provide features useful for writing and maintaining grammars:

-* refactoring grammars in order to make them cleaner, more readable, and more efficient.
+Instead of providing railroad diagrams and ATN graphs, this extension focuses on features useful for maintaining grammars, i.e., refactoring grammars in order to make them cleaner, more readable, and more efficient.

 The source code for the extension is open source, free of charge, and free of ads.
 For the latest developments on the extension, check out my [blog](http://codinggorilla.com).